Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation

 The remainder of the paper is organized as follows.
-In section \ref{sec:cont_meas}, we summarize the evolution of a general quantum state under continuous measurement and feedback as described by the stochastic master equations.
-Next, we develop a general formalism for efficiently computing locally optimal protocols in the context of any measurement-based feedback system.
-Section \ref{sec:W} and \ref{sec:GHZ} then develop locally optimal protocols for generation of Dicke and GHZ states respectively, based on this formalism.
-An important result of section \ref{sec:W} is the construction of a general method for deriving locally optimal Markovian feedback protocols.
-In Section \ref{sec:con} we provide a summary of the results and an outlook for future work.
-Key calculational details and supplementary materials are presented in the Appendices, along with an additional technique for deriving feedback protocols based on entanglement measures.
+In section \ref{sec:cont_meas}, we first summarize the evolution of a general quantum state under continuous measurement and feedback as described by the stochastic master equations, and then present our PaQS formalism for efficiently computing locally optimal protocols in the context of a general measurement-based feedback system.